-Ultimate Maldives Travel Guide & Review of the Riu Atoll
+Ultimate Maldives Travel Guide (Planning, Tips & Advice)

+Maldives is a beautiful country located in South Asia.
+The Maldives has become famous because of its unique culture, friendly locals, and amazing beaches.
 Travellers, holidaymakers, and those just seeking a luxury escape will often dream of a trip to the Maldives.
-Many people don’t even know where the Maldives are or think it is out of their budget.
-But, don’t be deterred.
-Paradise is calling, and it can be surprisingly affordable.
-This Maldives Travel Guide will give you everything you need to know about taking your dream holiday on the Riu hotel and resort or other similar luxury islands.
+However, paradise is calling, and it can be surprisingly affordable.
+This Maldives Travel Guide will give you everything you need to know about taking your dream holiday in the Indian Ocean.

 Quick reference guide

-This spectacular destination is formed by 26 natural atolls, each containing a slice of paradise.
+The Maldives lies in the Indian Ocean, approximately halfway between India and Sri Lanka.
+This spectacular destination contains over 1000 tropical islands, formed within 26 natural atolls, each containing a slice of paradise.
 Atolls are coral formations that typically have a reef that fringes a central lagoon and houses a handful of small coral islands.
 Only about a quarter of the islands are habited, with approximately 90 of them home to tourist resorts.

 5 Tips for Domestic flight travel